-Regarding brain health and cognitive function, DHA is a key structural ingredient in breast milk.
-Many researchers believe the DHA is a significant reason babies who have ben breastfed compared to formula-fed babies score higher on IQ tests.
+Regarding brain health and cognitive function, DHA is a critical structural ingredient in breast milk.
+Many researchers believe the DHA is a significant reason babies who have been breastfed than formula-fed babies score higher on IQ tests.

 Consuming omega-3 fats are essential to your diet because your body does not produce them naturally.
-Your brain must get them from your daily diet.
-Which foods provide quality omaea-3s?
+Instead, your brain must get them from your daily diet.
+So which foods provide quality omega-3s?
 Fish, liver, and even brain.
-While brain may not be appetizing to many in the West, fish is abundant and an outstanding food source for DHA.
+While the brain may not be appetizing to many in the West, fish is abundant and an outstanding food source for DHA.

 Effects of Omegas and DHA on Mental Health

-The influence of nutrients, including omega-3 fats, on mental health has received more and more research since the 1980’s.
-The research is now compelling – omega-3 fats support the reduction of symptoms for a variety of psychiatric and degenerative brain disorders.
+The influence of nutrients, including omega-3 fats, on mental health has received more and more research since the 1980s.
+The study is now compelling – omega-3 fats support the reduction of symptoms for various psychiatric and degenerative brain disorders.
 For example, research shows low DHA levels are linked to memory loss and Alzheimer’s disease.

 More promising research shows that degenerative conditions can not only be prevented but also potentially reversed.
 In one study, 485 elderly volunteers suffering from memory deficits saw significant improvement after taking 900 mg of DHA per day for 24 weeks, compared with controls.

 Another study found significant improvement in verbal fluency scores after taking 800 mg of DHA per day for four months compared with placebo.
-Furthermore, memory and rate of learning were significantly improved when DHA was combined with 12 mg of lutein per day.
+Furthermore, memory and learning rate was significantly improved when DHA was combined with 12 mg of lutein per day.

 Interestingly, research suggests that the unsaturated fatty acid composition of normal brain tissue is age-specific, which could imply that the older you get, the greater your need for animal-based omega-3 fat to prevent mental decline and brain degeneration.